 3 Cheap Healthcare Stocks to Buy Right Now

 In fact, the healthcare sector is one of the largest in the U.S. economy.
-It makes up close to 20% of gross domestic product (GDP).
+It makes up close to 20% of GDP.
 As the baby boomer generation gets older, there will be an increased need for pharmaceuticals, biotech therapies, and hospital stays.
-Approximately $3.8 trillion is spent on healthcare in the U.S., which is only expected to increase in upcoming years.
+Approximately $3.5 trillion is spent on healthcare in the U.S., which is only expected to increase in upcoming years.

 While healthcare stocks certainly deserve a place in your portfolio, it’s best to avoid stocks with high valuations.
-That’s why investors should consider healthcare stocks with an overall grade of “buy” and a Value Grade of A in our POWR Ratings system.
+That’s why investors should consider healthcare stocks with an overall grade of Buy and a Value Grade of A in our POWR Ratings system.
+Three stocks that meet that criterion include Ironwood Pharmaceuticals, Inc. (IRWD), Nu Skin Enterprises, Inc. (NUS), and Bristol-Myers Squibb Co.
+(BMY), which is why I am highlighting them below.

 IRWD is a specialty and generic drug manufacturing company that operates a human therapeutics segment.
 The company is focused on advancing innovative product opportunities in areas of large unmet need, including irritable bowel syndrome with constipation, chronic idiopathic constipation, hyperuricemia associated with uncontrolled gout, and vascular and fibrotic diseases.